spencerlepine/study-garden/README.md

 Setup:
 - In ```/client```, run ```npm install``` and ```npm start```
-- Connect a MongoDB Atlas Cluster in ```/server.env```
+- Connect a MongoDB Atlas Cluster in ```/server.env``` -- Create a '.env' file in the root directory
+-- Include the line: CONNECTION_URL=mongodb+srv://<USER>:<PASSWORD>@cluster0.5qf6a.mongodb.net/<databaseName>?retryWrites=true&w=majority
+-- Navigate to your Cluster dashboard
+-- Click 'Connect'
+-- Select 'Connect your application'
+-- Optional: add a user to your cluster (to access the database) -- Copy and Paste the URL
 - In ```/server```, run ```npm install``` and ```npm start```

 ### Todo: